altocodenl/tagaway/readme.md

    9. `test`: loads test suite.

 2. Auth
    1. `retrieve csrf`: takes no arguments.
 Calls `get /csrf`.
 In case of non-403 error, calls `snackbar`; otherwise, it sets `Data.csrf` to either the CSRF token returned by the call, or `false` if the server replied with a 403.
-Also triggers a `change` on `State.page` so that the listener that handles page changes gets fired.
+Also triggers a `change` on `State.page` so that the responder that handles page changes gets fired.
    2. `change Data.csrf`: when it changes, it triggers a change in `State.page` to potentially update the current page.
    3. `login`: calls `post /auth/login.
 In case of error, calls `snackbar`; otherwise, it updates `Data.csrf`.
    4. `logout`: takes no arguments.
 Calls `post /auth/logout`).
 In case of error, calls `snackbar`; otherwise, calls `reset store` (with truthy `logout` argument).